Location & Position

 Location: Lower part of left lateral sector

-• Related to stomach (gastric impression)
+Related to stomach (gastric impression).
+Forms left margin of liver.

 IVa